-Year 1 will introduce you to the business function with a focus on marketing, data analysis, information systems, economics and the business environment.
-This will equip you with the tools and skills to collect and analyse data and present solutions to real-world problems.
+Year 1 introduces you to the business function, with a focus on marketing, data analysis, information systems, economics and the business environment.
+You will gain the tools and skills to collect and analyse data and present solutions to real-world problems.
 You will also learn basic business and economic concepts and their application to current issues.

-Year 2 will examine key issues in human resource management (HRM), including how various policies and practices can create an environment in which employees perform well.
-You will also learn about financial resource management, including the principles and construction of key financial statements.
-This will enable you to interpret financial information to make appropriate economic decisions and recommendations.
+Year 2 examines key issues in human resource management (HRM), including how various policies and practices create an environment in which employees perform well.
+You will also study financial resource management, including the principles and construction of key financial statements.
+You will learn to interpret financial information to make appropriate economic decisions and recommendations.

 Year 3 considers the role of management and the importance of strategic analysis and decision-making.
 You will develop an understanding of the environment in which organisations operate and how they achieve competitive advantage.